arago/OGIT/README.md

 Hence we need a common language for IT entities and relationships between them.

-The _OGIT ontology project_ targets to provide such common language by defining an ontology for the _Graph of IT_.
+The _OGIT ontology project_ targets to provide a such common language by defining an ontology for the _Graph of IT_.

-_OGIT ontology project_ is not hosting place for a specification.
+_OGIT ontology project_ is not only hosting place for a specification.
 It also provides a platform for domain experts to contribute to the ontology.
 One of the basic principles is: _evolution over standardization_